Stoozy/SML/README.md

     sml.exe [FLAGS] [OPTIONS]

 FLAGS:
-    -a, --auth       Log in through mojang
+        --auth       Log in through mojang
     -h, --help       Prints help information
         --list       Lists all SML instances
     -V, --version    Prints version information

 OPTIONS:
+    -a, --add-instance <TYPE>    Add a new instance.
+Types can be the following : forge, vanilla, or fabric.
-    -c, --config <ID>     Configures instance with the ID provided -i, --install <ID>    Searches for project in curseforge with given ID and installs it --launch <ID>     Launches instance with specific ID -r, --remove <ID>     Removes instance with the ID provided --rename <ID>     Rename the instance with provided ID
+    -c, --config <ID>            Configures instance with the ID provided --launch <ID>            Launches instance with specific ID --print-config <ID>      Shows the custom flags for an instance -r, --remove <ID>            Removes instance with the ID provided --rename <ID>            Rename the instance with provided ID
 ```
-## Forge Installer

-This launcher uses a wrapper class around the forge installer written by @xfl03 in order to automate the installation.
-See https://github.com/xfl03/ForgeInstallerHeadless

 ## What doesn't work right now

-Fabric and Vanilla are not supported yet.
-Forge packs with version less than 1.13.
+    - Fabric Modpacks
+    - Vanilla

 ## Issues